How to Build an Internal Communication Software for Business

 By setting clear KPIs you’ll get a better understanding of features that will help to achieve them.

-At the highest level, key success metrics can be divided into 3 categories:
+At the highest level, key success metrics of effective internal communication tool can be divided into 3 categories:

 For example: open, click, reply and other similar rates.

 |How the platform influences behaviors, opinions and attitudes of your employees.